vmware-tanzu/function-buildpacks-for-knative/README.md

 # Function Buildpacks for Knative

-⚡ Build and deploy your functions fast -- a FaaS experience for HTTP and CloudEvents leveraging buildpacks.
+⚡ Build and deploy your HTTP + CloudEvents functions fast -- a FaaS experience leveraging buildpacks.

 Function Buildpacks for Knative (aka "Functions") brings functions as a programming model, to allow you to quickly build and deploy independent units of logic.
 Easily handle tasks such as asynchronous event reactions, cloud provider automations, and more.
 Soon, [func](https://github.com/knative-sandbox/kn-plugin-func) support will allow users to deploy Functions via CLI in a matter of seconds.